seanshoffman/python-build-cli-planner-app/tasks.md

 Now modify also the `__init__()` method to take a `date` parameter, with a default value `None`.
 This makes it compatible with other constructors.
 You do not have to use `date` in the body.

 In `src/app.py` import the class `PoliteReminder` and add the base class `DeadlinedReminder` to the imports from `deadlined_reminders`.
-Then, at module level, you need instruct `DeadlinedReminder` to consider `PoliterReminder` as a subclass.
+Then, at module level, you need instruct `DeadlinedReminder` to consider `PoliteReminder` as a subclass.
 You can do this through the `register()` method, which is available thanks to the inheritance from `ABC`/`ABCMeta`:
 ```python
 DeadlinedReminder.register(PoliteReminder)
 ```